palewire/first-python-notebook/docs/src/sorting.md

 merged_list.sort_values("per_100k_hours", ascending=False)
 ```

 Congratulations.
 With that, you've recreated the heart of the analysis published in the Los Angeles Times and covered most of the basic skills necessary to access and analyze data with pandas.

-In our next chapter, we will show another pandas trick that's sure to come in handy.
+Before we move on, here's another quiz for you.
+You can answer all of these questions using only tricks we've learned thus far.

+1. What’s the date of the most recent fatal helicopter accident in Texas?
+2. How many total fatalities occurred in Texas accidents?
+3. What helicopter model logged the most flight hours?
+4. Where did the accident with the NTSB number `ERA13LA057` occur?